Why Apple and Google Virus Alert Apps have Limited Success | ExBulletin

 In the United States, some public health officials and researchers said the app showed modest but significant benefits.
 In Colorado, more than 28,000 people use this technology to notify their contacts that they may be exposed to the virus.
 In California, which introduced a virus-tracking app called CA Notify in December, the state said about 65,000 people are using the system to warn other app users.

 Dr. Christopher Longhurst, Chief Information Officer at the University of California, San Diego, states that contact notification technology has been successful.
-Whether hundreds of lives have been saved, dozens of lives have been saved, or only a handful of lives have been saved, it is a big question if we save lives.
+Whether hundreds of lives have been saved, dozens of lives have been saved, or only a handful of lives have been saved, it is a big problem.

 In a joint statement, Apple and Google said: We are proud to work with public health authorities to provide millions of people around the world with resources that have helped protect public health.